Classification of (2+1)D invertible fermionic topological phases with symmetry: Characterizing invertible fermionic phases using the -crossed theory

 \subsubsection{Equivalences from relabelling symmetry defects}

-In principle we can obtain equivalences on $\nu_3$ following the same approach as in the previous section: we relabel the symmetry defects with fermions, compute the change in the defect $F,R,U,\eta$ symbols, and then apply gauge transformations which shift the data back to their original form, up to some redefinition of $\nu_3$.
+We can obtain additional equivalences as follows: we relabel the symmetry defects with fermions, compute the change in the defect $F,R,U,\eta$ symbols, and then apply gauge transformations which shift the data back to their original form, up to some redefinition of $\nu_3$.
 In this section we use a result from Ref.~\onlinecite{aasen2021torsorial}, which considers general relabellings of defects in a $G$-crossed BTC by anyons.
-Consider a $G_b$-crossed BTC with some $n_1,n_2$ and $\nu_3$ (we assume the flux labels are canonically defined).
+Consider a $G_b$-crossed BTC with some $\tilde{n}_1,\tilde{n}_2$ and $\nu_3$.
 Let us relabel each defect as $a_{\bf g} \rightarrow a_{\bf g}\times \psi^{\chi({\bf g})}$, where $\chi \in Z^1(G_b,\Z_2)$.
-Then, the results of Ref.~\onlinecite{aasen2021torsorial}, specialized to our case, imply that the defect $F$ symbols transform by a 3-cocycle $\alpha \in Z^3(G_b,U(1))$, defined as follows:
+Then, the results of Ref.~\onlinecite{aasen2021torsorial}, specialized to our case, imply that the defect $F$ symbols transform by a 3-cocycle $\xi \in Z^3(G_b,U(1))$, defined as follows:

 This result is true for all integer values of $c_-$, and agrees with the result derived for $c_-=0$ in Ref.~\onlinecite{Wang2020fSPT} through a different construction.
 We note that this idea of relabelling defects using elements of $\H^1(G,\A)$, where $\A$ is a group of abelian anyons, has also been studied in other recent works (see e.g. Appendix G of Ref.~\onlinecite{Manjunath2020fqh}).